 - 7. Permittee shall not assign the Temporary Sidewalk Dining, Retail, or Cafe Permit without the prior approval of the City. - 8.
 Any unlawful encroachments existing in the right-of-way shall be subject to removal and the permittee shall be responsible for labor and costs associated with such removal.
-Any encroachments existing in the public right-of-way shall be removed upon reasonable notice given by the Department of Transportation of public service when such removal is necessary to repair or improve the right-of-way.
-Reasonable notice shall be in the discretion of the Transportation Director with general guidance set forth in the Administrative Guidelines.
+Any encroachments existing in the public right-of-way shall be removed upon twenty-four (24) hours' notice given by the Department of Transportation of public service when such removal is necessary to repair or improve the right-of-way.
 If it is necessary to remove any encroachments, including but not limited to Sidewalk Dining Elements or Sidewalk Retail Elements, the permittee shall be responsible for labor and costs associated with removal and reinstallation. - 9.
 In the event that the City Police, Fire, Public Works, Planning and Building, or Transportation Departments determine that the location of an encroachment, including but not limited to Sidewalk Dining Elements or Sidewalk Retail Elements, constitutes an immediate physical danger to life, safety or health, the encroachment may be removed immediately without prior notice.
 If the City removes an encroachment, a notice of removal shall be sent to the permittee as soon as practicable under the circumstances.
 Any abandoned encroachment shall be subject to removal.
 For purposes hereof, 'abandoned' shall mean the vacating of the premises by the permittee for a period of seven (7) consecutive days or more.
 Any costs incurred to the City in restoring the public right-of-way to the condition that existed prior to the use of the Sidewalk Dining, Retail, or Cafe Area shall be the responsibility of the permittee. - C. Inspection.
-The Transportation Director-or his designee may perform or cause to be performed a site inspection of the proposed Sidewalk Dining, Retail, or Café Area to verify compliance with the requirements set forth herein prior to issuing a Temporary Sidewalk Dining, Retail, or Cafe Permit.
+The Transportation Director or his designee may perform or cause to be performed a site inspection of the proposed Sidewalk Dining, Retail, or Café Area to verify compliance with the requirements set forth herein prior to issuing a Temporary Sidewalk Dining, Retail, or Cafe Permit.
 The City's Fire Department, Fire Marshal, Police Department, and Building Inspections Division shall be authorized to inspect and determine whether applicants and permittees comply with and continue to comply with the rules and regulations governing sidewalk dining set forth herein, as may be amended. - D. Decision.
 The Transportation Director may issue, after any necessary consultation with other City departments, Temporary Sidewalk Dining, Retail, or Cafe Permits